AntonGrekov/JavaScript-WTFs-Personal-Collection/README.md

 <details>
   <summary>Answer</summary>
   IIFE stands for Immediatly Invoked Function Expression and is used in many different situations in JavaScript.
-In times when no 'let' operator existed IIFE was used to wrap some code in separate function and hence isolate variables in function local lexical environment.
-Also IIFE is good if there is a need to immediatly call declared function, f.x. invoke code of outside script.
+In times when there were no 'let' operator, IIFE was used to wrap some code in separate function and hence isolate variables in function local lexical environment.
+Also IIFE is good if there is a need to immediatly call declared function, f.x. invoke code of outside of a script.

   Ways of declaring IIFE:
   Regular(simple) ones: